Latest News:

 Welcome to the McCutcheon v.
 Colgate-Palmolive Co.
 Class Action Website.

-This website, created by Class counsel, is designed to help you understand the proposed settlement, review copies of the relevant documents, and decide whether you believe it is fair, reasonable and adequate under the circumstances and should be approved.
+This website, created by Class counsel, is designed to help you understand the settlement, finally approved by the Court on January 14, 2026, and review copies of the relevant documents.

 Under the agreement, Defendants will pay a total of $332 million, to be distributed to the 1,177 members of the Class, net of attorney’s fees and expenses approved by the Court, using the amount that Ms. McCutcheon and Class Counsel argued the Plan should be paying you and should have paid you as an annuity (retroactive to your original lump sum payment date, which includes an adjustment for any prior annuity payments you may have received, and any retroactive annuity payment you may have received around 2014), brought forward with interest, minus a pro rata discount in exchange for Defendants’ agreement to settle.

-Plaintiff and Class counsel believe that that the settlement represents an outstanding recovery for Class members in light of the risks of non-recovery or lesser recovery and further extended delay they faced.
-Now, instead of the uncertain course of further litigation and additional delay, the settlement provides an expeditious route to certain recovery for all Class members, and the settlement amount is nearly 100% of the residual annuities Plaintiff and Class Counsel claimed they are owed, brought forward with interest until today, calculated exactly as Plaintiff and Class Counsel claimed they should be calculated.
+Plaintiff and Class counsel agreed to the settlement because it provides an expeditious route to certain recovery for all Class members, and the settlement amount is nearly 100% of the residual annuities Plaintiff and Class Counsel claimed they are owed, brought forward with interest until today, calculated exactly as Plaintiff and Class Counsel claimed they should be calculated.